MattNami/educationapp_reactnative/README.md

 If you have any questions or need further assistance, feel free to contact us:

-- Your Name: Manuchimso Oliver
+- Your Name: Iman Abdukadir Abdullahi
 - Email: mattbrydengregorbhai@gmail.com